Legacy Act has retraumatised Troubles victims, legal challenge hears

 “We note that Leo Varadkar has said in recent days that a decision will be imminent in the coming weeks.
 We call on them to follow through with their opposition to this law and take that case.”

-The hearing, which is expected to last at least five days, continues.
+The hearing, which is expected to last at least five days, continues on Wednesday.